smeisegeier/connection-helper/README.md

   - 🆕 `load_file_to_duckdb()` load data from various sources into a duckdb database, using pandas read functions (_experimental_)
   - [ ] azure storage connector 🚧

-- `pgp` cryptographic tools adapted from [python-gnupg](https://github.com/vsajip/python-gnupg). this is a wrapper around `gnupg`, but only offers some cenvenience or tailored options. feel free to use the original library or the [GNU Privacy Guard](https://gnupg.org/).
+- `pgp` cryptographic tools adapted from [python-gnupg](https://github.com/vsajip/python-gnupg). this is a wrapper around `gnupg`, but only offers some convenience or tailored options. feel free to use the original library or the [GNU Privacy Guard](https://gnupg.org/).
   - `encrypt()` a message for one or more recipient(s) with a public key
   - `decrypt()` a message with a private key.
 Passphrase must be provided via env variable
   - `find_key()` in keyring